ibm-cloud-architecture/refarch-eda/docs/methodology/readme.md

 <img src="evt-stm-oneview.png" width="700">

-* **Actors** consume data via user interface and use UI to act on the system via commands
+* **Actors** consume data via a user interface and use the UI to interact with the system via commands
-* **Commands** are the result of some user decision, acting on relevant data which are part of a Read model in the [CQRS](../readme.md#command-query-responsibility-segregation) pattern.
+* **Commands** are the result of some user decision or policy, and act on relevant data which are part of a Read model in the [CQRS](../readme.md#command-query-responsibility-segregation) pattern.
-* **Policies** (represented by pink stickies) represents reactive logic that takes place after an event occurs, and triggers commands somewhere else.
-There are written on Lilac sticker and start with "whenever...".
-Policies can be manual step the human will follow like a procedure or guidances, or can be automated.
-When applying the [Agile Business Rule Development methodology](http://abrd.github.io) it will be mapped to a Decision within the [Decision Model Notation]().
+* **Policies** (represented by Lilac stickies) are reactive logic that take place after an event occurs, and trigger other commands.
+They always start with the phrase "whenever...".
+Policies can be a manual step a human would follow (such as a documented procedure or guidance), or they may be automated.
+When applying the [Agile Business Rule Development methodology](http://abrd.github.io) it will be mapped to a Decision within the [Decision Model Notation](https://www.omg.org/spec/DMN/About-DMN/).
-* **External systems** are producing events.
+* **External systems** produce events.
-* **Data** can be presented to user interface or modified by system.
+* **Data** can be presented to users in a user interface or modified by the system.

-Events can be created by commands, external systems and data creation, by timer, ...
+Events can be created by commands, external systems (including IOT devices), or by timers.

-Finally when arranging the events in timeline it will be possible to identify pivotal events and swim lanes.
+When you lay out events on a timeline, you will often find that several sets of events occur simultaneously, or that there are sets of events that are related in a timeline but unrelated to other events.
+The best way to address that is to position these parallel event streams in swimlanes (which you can delineate by blue painters tape horizontally).
+Finally once you have laid out the events on the timeline it will be possible to identify pivotal events.
+Pivotal events indicate major changes in the domain and often form the boundary between one aspect of the system (a [bounded context](https://martinfowler.com/bliki/BoundedContext.html) in DDD terms) and another aspect of the system.
+They are delineated with vertical blue painters tape.

 <img src="evt-stm-pivotalevt.png" width="700">